IdominionI/Web_Site_Manager-WSM/README.md

 Much of the code has been written for as easy reading as much as possible to understand what the code does and is for.
 However some of the code that has been adopted or copied from 3rd parties may follow a different naming convention.

+A pdf file WSM_source_notes_draft00 is provided that gives a detailed description of the core design and coding of this application.